Progress report for LNE22-445

 Milestone 9.
 High-Tunnel Toolkit and website.
 To compile our issue-based resources into a High-Tunnel Toolkit, input from new and experienced growers will be sought in Year 1 through a survey.
 In addition to the surveys, data will be maintained on the number of hits on the UVM High Tunnel website.
 The extent to which growers refer to the online Toolkit will indicate the value of that resource to the user group.
 The survey will be repeated in Year 3.
 This will demonstrate the measurable benefits of the online Toolkit.

-M9 Progress: A webpage has been developed for this project (https://www.uvm.edu/~htunnel/).
-We are currently creating content (i.e., factsheets, related links, etc.).
-Webinar sessions will be added as they become available.
-We have conduced an extensive resource search on the web and compiled a database of resources suitable for new growers.
-We will link to these as we screen their content.
+M9 Accomplishments: A webpage has been developed for this project (https://www.uvm.edu/~htunnel/).
+It has received over 1125 hits.
+We continue to create and link content (i.e., webinars, factsheets, related links, etc.).
+We conducted an extensive resource search on the web and compiled a database of resources suitable for new growers.
+We will continue to link to these as we screen their content.

 Milestone 10.
 Improved crop production.
 In all surveys we conduct, growers will be asked if participating in our educational programs resulted in an increase in crop revenues, yield and quality as a result of adopting one or more of the BPs introduced in our educational programs.
 Results from the surveys will demonstrate enhanced crop production.